-When you trade cryptocurrencies, you speculate on whether the market you choose will gain or lose value.
-Some of the advantages of trading crypto-electronic currency include:
+When trading cryptocurrencies, speculate whether the market you choose will gain or lose in value.
+The advantages of trading crypto-electronic currency include:

-When buying real estate, for example, there are usually some third parties involved (lawyers, notary), payment of fees and delays.
-In many respects, the bitcoin cryptocurrency blockchain is like a “large property rights database.”
+- Immediate settlement: When buying real estate, for example, some third parties (lawyers, notaries) are usually involved in paying fees and delays.
+In many ways, the bitcoin/cryptocurrency blockchain is like a “big IP database”.

-Since the cryptocurrency is not tied to exchange rates, transaction fees, interest rates, or other fees of any country, it can be used internationally without problems.
-The cryptocurrency works at a universal level, making transactions quite simple.
+- Recognition on a universal level: Since the cryptocurrency is not tied to exchange rates, transaction fees, interest rates or other fees in any country, it can be used easily on an international level.
+The cryptocurrency works on a universal level, making transactions fairly easy.

-There are usually no transaction fees for exchanging crypto-currencies.
+- Lower fees: There are usually no transaction fees for cryptocurrency exchanges.

-There are about 2.2 billion people with access to the Internet or mobile phones, and these people are ready for the cryptocurrency market.
-For example, Kenya’s M-PESA system, a mobile phone-based money transfer, and microfinance service, recently announced a Bitcoin device, and one in three Kenyans now own a Bitcoin wallet.
+- Access for everyone: There are approximately 2.2 billion people with access to the Internet or mobile phones, and these people are well equipped for the cryptocurrency market.
+For example, the Kenyan M-PESA system, a cellphone-based money transfer and microfinance service, recently announced a Bitcoin device, and one in three Kenyans now has a Bitcoin wallet.

-When you give your credit card to a merchant, you give him or her access to your full credit limit, even if the transaction is for a small amount.
-Cryptocurrencies use a “push” mechanism that allows the holder of the cryptocurrency to send exactly what he or she wants to the merchant or recipient without further information.
+- Identity Theft: When you give your credit card to a merchant, you give him or her access to your full credit line, even if it’s a small amount transaction.
+Cryptocurrencies use a “push” mechanism that allows the cryptocurrency holder to do exactly what he wants without sending additional information to the merchant or recipient.

-A global network of computers uses blockchain technology to share the database that records Bitcoin transactions.
-Developers have done an excellent job here.
-This means that Bitcoin is managed by its network and not by a central authority.
+- Decentralization: A global network of computers uses blockchain technology to jointly manage the database that records Bitcoin transactions.
+C developers have done an excellent job here.
+That said, Bitcoin is managed by its network and not by a central authority.
 Decentralization means that the network operates on a user-to-user (or peer-to-peer) basis.

 How digital currencies can replace cash

-Senior economist Marion Laboure believes that once a regulatory framework is in place in key regions of the world and the government-backed move towards cashless societies continues, cryptocurrencies have the potential to replace cash by 2030.
+One of the leading economists Marion Laboure believes that once a regulatory framework is established in key regions of the world and government-backed development towards cashless societies continues, cryptocurrencies have the potential to replace cash by 2030.

-The two most important markets will be China and India, both of which have taken a strict stance on trading cryptocurrencies.
-However, India is keen to move to a cashless society, and China plans to introduce a “blockchain” version of the yuan.
+The two main markets will be China and India, both of which have a strict stance on trading crypto-electronic currencies.
+However, India is striving to move to a cashless society to combat its shadow economy, and China plans to introduce a “blockchain-based” version of the yuan.

-So the cryptocurrencies are just defying the ancient monopoly of the central banks over the issuing of money.
-With the central banks threatened by the prospect of digital tokens replacing fiat currency, they are now exploring the idea of a digital currency issued by the central bank.
-Put simply, a CBDC (Central Bank Digital Currencies) is a digital currency that is backed or guaranteed by a reserve bank and can be used as a means of payment and unit of account.
-In this way, there is nothing to prevent cash from being replaced, but this will take a few more years.
-Prepare yourself for this change!
+The cryptocurrencies defy the age-old monopoly of central banks over spending money.
+With the prospect of digital tokens replacing fiat currency, central banks are now examining the idea of a digital currency issued by the central bank.
+In simple terms, a CBDC (Central Bank Digital Currencies) is a digital currency that is secured or guaranteed by a reserve bank and can be used as a means of payment and unit of account.
+That way, there is nothing standing in the way of replacing your cash, but it will take a few more years.